 Politecnico di Torino is a real research university, where training and research work together to meet the needs of the local area and economy and above all of the students.
 The Politecnico di Torino offers excellence in technology and promotes the ability to carry out theoretical and applied research, to achieve concrete and reliable productive processes or organize services and facilities.
 At the Politecnico, today's needs are analyzed to design a sustainable tomorrow.
 Engineers and Architects are its main professional figures.
 Both have strategic planning and a common interdisciplinary approach since their education goes beyond a technical knowledge of engineering and architecture.

 ITHACA's activities have been realized thanks to the generous support of its donors.
 So far, Compagnia di San Paolo has been its main sponsor offering the financial support needed to initiate the projects and maintain the research and operational activities.
+Since January 2017, the Compagnia entered directly into ITHACA’s Board of Directors

 The Compagnia di San Paolo was founded in Torino in 1563 as a charitable brotherhood and is one of Europe’s most important private foundations.
 The current Articles of Association, adopted in the year 2000, specify its purposes: the Foundation participates in society’s activities by pursuing ends that are of public interest and social utility, with the aim of favoring civil, cultural, and economic development in the community in which it is active.
 Development is thus the goal, but also the criterion according to which the initiatives supported by the Compagnia are evaluated.